-Investment properties were valued by the Company's internal valuation team as at December 31, 2021 of which 29 investment properties with a fair value of \$317 million were valued with the
+Investment properties were valued by the Company's internal valuation team as at December 31, 2022 of which 64 investment properties (of 95 legal phases valued) with a fair value of \$806 million were valued with the assistance of qualified independent external valuation professionals.
+At least once every two years, the valuations are performed by qualified external valuation professionals.